cuvner/pong_lab/README.md

   - Reset the ball to the center and reverse its X direction.

+- setupScoring()

+  - Initialise engine scoring and reset the ball to start a game.
+Call this from your sketch's `setup()` when you want the engine to track points and automatically reset the ball after a score.
+If the engine is in `manualCollision` mode, `setupScoring()` is a no-op and scoring remains disabled.

+- setScoringEnabled(enabled)

+  - Toggle scoring at runtime.
+Passing `true` turns scoring on (unless `manualCollision` is enabled), `false` turns it off.

+- scoringEnabled (property)

+  - Read-only-ish boolean (on the `game` instance) indicating whether scoring is currently enabled.

+- score1 / score2 (properties)

+  - When scoring is enabled, the engine maintains `game.score1` (left player) and `game.score2` (right player).
+Use these to display the score in your sketch.

+- player1Scored() / player2Scored()

+  - Call these from your sketch when you are handling collisions or scoring manually (for example in `manualCollision` mode).
+They increment the appropriate player's score but do NOT reset the ball — this gives students control over what happens after a point during experiments.
+The engine's automatic scoring path will still reset the ball when a point occurs.

 - bounceHorizontal()

   - Invert the ball's X velocity (for left/right reflections).